Soccer-Lyon focused on Juve game, not on coronavirus, says coach

-PARIS, Feb 25 (Reuters) - Olympique Lyonnais are fully focused on their Champions League games against Juventus and refuse to be concerned by the coronavirus outbreak hitting Italy, their coach Rudi Garcia told a news conference on Tuesday.
+PARIS, Feb 25 (Reuters) - Olympique Lyonnais are fully focused on their Champions League games against Juventus and refuse to be concerned by the coronavirus outbreak hitting Italy, their coach Rudi Garcia told a news conference.

 Lyon said earlier that Wednesday's last-16 first leg would go ahead as planned following the "French authorities decision to keep (the game) in its initial configuration".

-The death toll in the coronavirus outbreak in Italy, Europe's largest so far, rose to 11 on Tuesday as the country shut down much of its wealthy north to curb the spread of the disease.
+The death toll in the coronavirus outbreak in Italy, Europe's largest so far, rose to seven on Monday as the country shut down much of its wealthy north to curb the spread of the disease.

 "We are focused on the pitch and nothing else," Garcia said.